This IS the Meditation

 How to Start:

-Of course learning to meditate from a book is not ideal, but the best instruction I’ve received in years of meditation training is to “relax and pay attention”.
-Pay attention to your power of attention.
-Attend to attention itself.
+While learning from a book isn't ideal, the best instruction I've received in years of meditation training is to "relax and pay attention".
+Pay attention to your attention itself.
 Let go.
 Be aware.
 As you let go, your awareness shifts inward.
-Presence has a levity and a gravity.
-Allow yourself to be pulled into the natural gravity of deep presence, wholeness, and fulfillment.
+Presence has both levity and gravity.
+Allow yourself to be pulled into the natural gravity of deep presence and wholeness.

-In this meditation, I find it very helpful also to repeat a word, a sound, a prayer or a short phrase called a mantra.
-For instance, “RELAX” or any other word that resonates with you re: inner peace, effortless, compassion, love, one, calm, or gentle, or any short combination of those words.
+It's helpful to repeat a mantra - a word, sound, prayer, or short phrase.
+"RELAX" works well, or any word that resonates with inner peace: effortless, compassion, love, one, calm, or gentle.

 Let's try that together for one minute.

 Do you feel more relaxed?
-If not, be nice to yourself, it’s called a practice for a reason.
-If meditation makes you anxious, return again and again to the “relax” instruction.
+If not, be gentle with yourself - it's called a practice for a reason.
+If meditation makes you anxious, return to the "relax" instruction.
 Allow your breath to breathe you.

 Tips for Sitting in Silence